-ANNEX 16: 2016 AUDIT COMMITTEE ACCOMPLISHMENT REPORT
+ANNEX 17: 2017 AUDIT COMMITTEE ACCOMPLISHMENT REPORT

-- 1. Conducted six committee meetings in 2016 and covered the periodic Internal Audit, Compliance, external audit and regulatory reports as follows: - March 1, 2016 - May 4, 2016 - June 21, 2016 - August 10, 2016 - October 18, 2016 - November 24, 2016 - 2.
-Reviewed the bank's performance evaluation results on RG Manabat & Co. relative to their examination of the bank's 2015 financial statements. - 3.
-Selected and appointed RG Manabat & Co. as the Bank's 2016 external auditor, including review and approval of the audit engagement contract, and oversee the audit engagement and deliverables relative to their examination of the Bank's audited financial statements as of December 31, 2016. - 4.
-Reviewed the Bank's 2015 audited financial statements as certified by RG Manabat & Co. including the financial highlights, summary of adjustments, audit and accounting issues and its resolutions and preliminary list of management letter comments.
-Endorsed the 2015 audited financial statements to the Board for approval of the shareholders and reviewed the bank's management representation letter issued to the external auditor. - 5.
-Reviewed the audit plan of RG Manabat & Co. relative to their examination of the Bank's 2016 financial statements including the new accounting standards on financial instruments and leases, regulatory updates, key macro economic statistics and banking industry trends and directions. - 6.
-Closely monitored the status of all Audit Committee directives to bank management including improving risk and control awareness of bank personnel and credit evaluation and review for the bank's consumer loans business. - 7.
-Reviewed all reports issued by Internal Audit, Parent Bank auditors, Compliance and regulators.
+- 1. Conducted six committee meetings in 2017 and covered the periodic Internal Audit, Compliance, external audit and regulatory reports as follows: - February 21, 2017 - April 24, 2017 - June 21, 2017 - September 12,2017 - October 25, 2017 - December 13, 2017 - 2.
+Reviewed the bank's performance evaluation results on RG Manabat & Co. relative to their examination of the bank's 2016 financial statements and discussed with the engagement partner the identified areas of improvement. - 3.
+Selected and appointed RG Manabat & Co. as the Bank's 2017 external auditor, including review and approval of the audit engagement contract, and oversee the audit engagement and deliverables relative to their examination of the Bank's audited financial statements as of December 31, 2017. - 4.
+Reviewed the Bank's 2016 audited financial statements as certified by RG Manabat & Co. including the financial highlights, analysis of revenue and salaries per group and comparison of the bank's total assets, total loans, NPL and loan asset ratio with peer banks, audit and accounting issues and its resolutions and preliminary list of management letter comments.
+Endorsed the 2016 audited financial statements to the Board for approval of the shareholders and reviewed the bank's management representation letter issued to the external auditor. - 5.
+Reviewed the audit plan of RG Manabat & Co. relative to their examination of the Bank's 2017 financial statements including the new accounting standards on financial instruments, revenue from contracts with customers and leases (PFRS # 9, 15 and 16) regulatory updates, and financial highlights with peer banks. - Closely monitored the status of Audit Committee directives to bank management including the long outstanding Committee directives on the completion of 2016 independent compliance testing, AML system issues and inventory and reconciliation of the bank's IT assets. - Reviewed all reports issued by Internal Audit, Parent Bank auditors, Compliance and regulators including the replies and action plans of the bank to address the findings and directives of BSP in its 2017 Report of Examination.